movie is mostly lies. I wish the truth would come out because

 and Shawn divorced in 1987.
 After becoming a secretary at

-a Reno brokerage, it was there that she met her third husband,
+a Reno brokerage, it was there that she met her second husband,

 stockbroker Steven Brockovich.
 The two married in 1989 and